-Data can be referred to as a collection of useful information in a meaningful manner which can be used for various purposes.
-In an IT company, it can be used for analyzing the productivity of employees over certain set of projects or in a consulting firm, it can be used for predicting the best investment options based on the past.
+Data can be referred to as a collection of useful information in a meaningful manner which can be used for various purposes. Аn IT company can use ит for analyzing the productivity of employees over certain set of projects or in a consulting firm and also for predicting the best investment options based on the past.
 On a more personal level, we store our memories using data, like photos, videos of family, travel excursions.

 Continuous generation and storage of data is becoming a natural part of our daily lives with the advent of technology.
 From looking for daily weather reports on our phones to paying a highway ticket using a RFID tag, we are generating data knowingly or unknowingly.
-All this data can be used to make better facilities, businesses and solutions.
+We can use this data to make better facilities, businesses and solutions.

 For analyzing and working on Big Data, new tools had to be created.
-Hadoop was one such groundbreaking tool that was released first in April 2006.
+Hadoop launched in April 2016 as a groundbreaking tool.
 It was based on two of Google’s papers, “Google File System” and “MapReduce: Simplified Data Processing on Large Clusters”.

 Hadoop v1 composes of mainly just MapReduce processing model and HDFS.